 It may be a clichéd expression, but none of us is able to choose the time and place in which we were born.
-When asked where we are from, there are some who may reply based on an inherent relationship to the place in which they were born and raised.
+When asked where we are from, some may reply based on an inherent relationship to where they were born and raised.
 But these days, we are also free to choose our answer according to other criteria.
-Some among us may have a transient connection to place, but nevertheless feel this connection to be an important one.
-With such experiences playing out in different parts of the world, we find ourselves in greater need of the ability to imagine other lands and the people living there.
+Some may have a transient connection to place but nevertheless feel this connection to be an important one.
+With such experiences playing out in different parts of the world, we find ourselves in greater need to imagine other lands and the people living there.
 The works of writers such as John Maxwell Coetzee, Sijong Kim, and Michiko Ishimure offer a fortunate opportunity for us to broaden our imaginations in such a way.
 I feel similarly fortunate in being able to view the work of Chikako Yamashiro.

 Yamashiro’s video works contain very little that could be considered descriptive; they are closer to poetry than prose.
-This allows her viewers to readily surrender themselves to the flow of images.
-Her works are remarkable for the characteristic way in which the images seem to drift in a continuous experience without offering any fixed meaning.
+This allows her viewers to surrender themselves to the flow of images readily.
+Her works are remarkable for how the images seem to drift in a continuous experience without offering any fixed meaning.
 Lulled in such a way, viewers may be caught off guard by frequent, sudden changes in pace, and so this characteristic quality of the work may be seen to act in a way that is more subconscious than explicit.
-In other words, one is enticed to view the works through the senses, rather than through the intellect.
+In other words, one is enticed to view the works through the senses rather than through the intellect.

 Also noteworthy is how this allows Yamashiro to avoid positioning the political issues that have been confronted by many artists from Okinawa — the prefecture in which the artist was born and raised — in between the viewer and the work as existing knowledge.
 As one might expect, Yamashiro’s work gives considerable weight to Okinawan political issues.
-But as the work does not offer explanations, there may be viewers who fail to notice such implications.
+But as the work does not offer explanations, viewers may overlook such implications.
 Even so, the experience of having viewed the work should stimulate the audience to take a good look at similarly structured problems in other parts of the world.
-It is therefore highly appealing that the images, which flow like water at varying tempos, have a sense of plurality, the result of places other than Okinawa being folded into them.
+Therefore, it is highly appealing that the images, which flow like water at varying tempos, have a sense of plurality, the result of places other than Okinawa being folded into them.
 Let us take a closer look at some of the works in question.

-Next comes a battle scene, its uplifting mood created by light emanating from fireworks and the vocal percussion of beatboxing.
+Next comes a battle scene, its uplifting mood created by the light emanating from fireworks and the vocal percussion of beatboxing.
 A collage-like way of working with images follows, in which scenes of people crawling forward are superimposed over those of people dancing in clubs.
 Images of the Battle of Okinawa and the Vietnam War also appear.
-Video clearly shot from a US military perspective together with hip-hop music provide a rich feel for the cultural hybridity of post-war Japan, but also seem to indicate the ease with which the human body and technology can be redirected to combat.
+Video clearly shot from a US military perspective and hip-hop music provide a rich feel for the cultural hybridity of post-war Japan and seem to indicate the ease with which the human body and technology can be redirected to combat.

-Scenes from Okinawa such as its limestone caves, military bases, and the construction sites of Henoko (where land reclamation work is underway to build a new US military base) appear repeatedly in the work.
+Scenes from Okinawa, such as its limestone caves, military bases, and the construction sites of Henoko (where land reclamation work is underway to build a new US military base), repeatedly appear in the work.
 Meanwhile, images from Jeju Island, South Korea, are also mixed into bird’s eye views of fields and hills.
-The work is edited so as to make no clear distinction between Jeju and Okinawa.
+The work is edited to make no clear distinction between Jeju and Okinawa.
 Between the two islands, which are located far from the center of their respective nations, lie histories of violence and voices of resistance.

 In contrast to the past, contemporary society lives at a distance from the dead.
 In “Mud Man”, I feel that the voices of the dead echo here and there in the shots of Okinawa and Jeju Island.
 This can also be felt strongly in the rather powerful scene at the close of the film depicting the rhythmic clapping of hands, followed by a multitude of limbs stretched upward from a vast field of white lilies.
 The hands that the many men in “A Woman of the Butcher Shop” stretch toward us are now being stretched upward.
 Who are these people, whose faces we cannot see, who stretch their hands solely toward the heavens?
 They look like plants with hands sprouting up from the soil.

 The final work I wish to discuss is “Chinbin Western: Representation of the Family” (2019).
 Chinbin is an Okinawan sweet, a bit like a crepe.
 In the manner that the Westerns made in Italy were called ‘Spaghetti Westerns’, this film (which is an opera) was made in Okinawa, hence, “Chinbin Western”.
 The story unfolds in a dry quarry, a landscape reminiscent of those found in that genre.
-A man (the husband in one of the two families around which the film revolves) works in the quarry, which mines material for land reclamation in Henoko where the new US military base is to be built.
+A man (the husband in one of the two families around which the film revolves) works in the quarry, which mines material for land reclamation in Henoko, where the new US military base is to be built.
 He makes a show of supporting his seemingly happy family.
-The family manages to maintain its happy-looking veneer, despite the children’s anxiety about the discord between their parents.
+Despite the children’s anxiety about the discord between their parents, the family manages to maintain its happy-looking veneer.
 Conversations between family members are sung in the imported culture of opera.
-This seems to imply that the male-centered ideology that maintains an image of the family for outward appearances is complicit in the building of the base.
+This seems to imply that the male-centered ideology that maintains an image of the family for outward appearances is complicit in building the base.

 Meanwhile, the film goes on to show the family of a different woman with impressive tattoos and piercings.
 Her conversations with her grandfather suggest a way of life that tries to be intimate with the history of nature and the land.
 At the quarry, people dressed in clothing from the time of the Ryukyu Kingdom (1429–1879) perform a play.
 “Chinbin Western” can be described as a mélange of traditional and imported culture, representations of the contemporary family, and heterogeneous elements.

-A feature common to all the works discussed is the way in which the video, which flows in a water-like way at different speeds, is able to dismantle a dominant story whose existence was once unshakeable, through a technique of ‘crossing over’ different content.
+A feature common to all the works discussed is how the video, which flows in a water-like way at different speeds, can dismantle a dominant story whose existence was once unshakeable through a technique of ‘crossing over’ different content.
 For example, in “A Woman of the Butcher Shop”, the cycle of destruction and creation that humankind has repeated many times over is superimposed onto the relationship between war and sexual violence.
 This does not obscure the general idea of the problem.
 Rather it gives a sense of the deep-rootedness of human desire.
 In “Mud Man”, war and words concern more than one place.
 The video’s cultural process of transforming a history of violence into verbal memory and an act of healing is impressive.
-Meanwhile, “Chinbin Western” dismantles the narrative of the family through the contrasting intrusions of tradition and modernity.
+Meanwhile, “Chinbin Western” dismantles the family's narrative through the contrasting intrusions of tradition and modernity.

-Yamashiro’s work is also greatly appealing for the way in which it not only dismantles dominant narratives, but also seems to shift them into other cycles.
-This may be due to the artist’s viewpoint on nature, such as the water or the caves in her work, for example.
-The way in which human beings in these videos are enveloped in such natural elements and seemingly become one with them is also striking.
+Yamashiro’s work is also greatly appealing for how it dismantles dominant narratives and seems to shift them into other cycles.
+This may be due to the artist’s viewpoint on nature, such as the water or the caves in her work.
+How human beings in these videos are enveloped in such natural elements and seemingly become one with them is also striking.
 Political problems that one would have thought to be unique to Okinawa flow out into the cycle of nature.
-Doing so, they transcend local issues to form a continuum between Okinawa and other parts of the world.
+They transcend local issues to form a continuum between Okinawa and other parts of the world.